david-drew/OV_Python_Docs/md/Model_caching_overview.md

 ## Advanced Examples

-Not every device supports network import/export capability, enabling of caching for such devices do not have any effect.
+Not every device supports network import/export capability.
+For those that don't, enabling caching has no effect.
 To check in advance if a particular device supports model caching, your application can use the following code:

 <pre><code>  all_metrics = ie.get_metric(device_name=target_device, metric_name='SUPPORTED_METRICS')
   # Find the 'IMPORT_EXPORT_SUPPORT' metric in supported metrics